EdoStra/Talking-to-Customers/README.md

 </br>

 ## 👩‍💻 Author
-Talking to Customers is a collection created and maintained by (Edoardo Stradella)[]
+Talking to Customers is a collection created and maintained by (Edoardo Stradella)[https://twitter.com/e_stradella] (Feel free to recommend me resources!)

 All articles, tools and other goodies were done by independent authors and companies.
 All credentials are included.

-In the future i'd like to add something,

-Feel free to recommend me resources!